2021 BMW X2 Trim Levels with Comparisons & Configurations.

 On top of all that, you only get smartphone app integration with Apple CarPlay.
 Android Auto is not available, so only iPhone users can sync their favorite smartphone apps to the X2.
 Most rivals offer integration for both Androids and iPhones.

 Overall, there are a lot of things to like about the X2.
 The engine is, of course, a particular standout.
 There are quite a few drawbacks too.
 You might want to carefully consider which of the three trim levels you want to get since these they all offer something a bit different.
 Read on through to the end of this trim level comparison review to find out which trim level we think is the best deal and has the most to offer to the average buyer.

-Compare the 2021 BMW X2 sDrive28i vs xDrive28i Trim Levels.
-What is the Difference?
+Compare the 2021 BMW X2 sDrive28i vs xDrive28i Trims.
+What is the difference?